icrc/virtual-reality-docs/editing.md

 * **Initial scene** - once you have added scenes to your project, you must specify which scene should be initially played
 * **Default choice layout** - defines the default layout used for [choices](concepts.md#choices) within the project

-Use the gear icon (⚙️) next to the default choice layout selector to setup up layout settings (button colours etc.) for the default layout.
+Use the gear icon (⚙️) next to the default choice layout selector to setup up default layout settings (button colours etc.) for the default layout.
+Default choice layouts and settings may be overridden on a per-choice basis should this be required.

 ## Adding Video Sources